AleFin95/Hip-Hip-Array/README.md

 * Fixing the mis-alignnment of questions and answer pairing when fetching from API
 * Starting the game when pressing a START button with all elements and functionality paused/invisible
 * Deploying the application on Render
+* Testing with jest and jsdom, unable to create a mock DOM and properly write and pass tests

 ## Bugs